h-havenga/jekyll/_posts/2018-04-08-Interactive-radar-map-with-gdal.markdown

 <iframe height="750" width="750" src="/assets/images/radar/outfile/leaflet.html"></iframe>

-Now our chain gets a bit more links which means more places for possible failure, but we have a way cooler map.
+Now our chain gets a bit more links which means more places for possible failure, but we have a way cooler map (click on the layer tab in the map).

 *Magnetron Generates Pulse -> Radar Echos -> Receiver Converts -> Titan Processes -> P2P 1 -> P2P 2 -> P2P 3 -> Local Server -> Mdv2netcdf ->